 A Cat’s Hunting Strategies

-Cats have different hunting strategies that are depending on the situation they find themselves in and the opportunity that presents itself Generally, there are three different strategies they use.
+Cats have different hunting strategies that depend on the situation they find themselves in and the opportunity that presents itself.
+Generally, there are three different strategies they use.
 Let’s check it out:

 Indoor vs. Outdoor Cats

 Overall, cats have the same natural hunting instincts.
 Some differences may be noted in the effects of hunting behaviors between indoor and outdoor cats though.
 Let’s look:

 4 Things You Can Try to Minimize Hunting

 Hunting is an instinct that can be inconvenient for some cat owners.
 Punishment is never advised for any natural behavior.
 There are some things you can try that may help reroute their hunting behaviors though.
 This can help keep the hunting of small animals to a minimum.

 Redirecting your cat’s hunting instincts through frequent play is one of the most effective ways to deter natural hunting behavior.
 Make sure you have a variety of toys and set aside some time to play with and engage your cat.
 This is not only beneficial in rerouting behavior, but it is enriching for your cat and great for their overall health and well-being.